databrary/policies/definitions.md

 ### Contributed Data

-Any *Data* that an *Investigator* has contributed to Databrary and permitted Databrary to share with others.
+Any *Data* that a *Data Contributor* has contributed to Databrary and permitted Databrary to share with others.

 #### Excerpts